Skydive/CPP-2D-Engine/readme.md

   - SoundManager.cpp: Implement an entire resource manager which encapsulated the soundmanager and renderer.
   - SoundManager.cpp: MP3s with SDL Mixer MUST be of a bitrate of 256kbps and 44100Hz sample rate.
 (Fix this is possible?)
   - SoundManager.cpp: Add validation to PlaySound()
+  - Sprite.cpp: Fix Vector Conversion
   - Sprite.cpp: Shorten or Clean Collision Perhaps.
 Use an external handler?
   - Sprite.cpp: Implement Box/Sphere AND per pixel collision detection.
-  - Sprite.h: Implement this in a useful way
 - Game (Minor and virtually pointless:
-  - Player.cpp: Fix stutter caused by Vector2 and Vector2f conversion
+  - Player.cpp: Rotary collisions
   - Player.cpp: Resolve -position issue.